-Adoption is not a single event in a person’s life, it is an ongoing event as it continues to impact the life of those involved.
+Adoption is not a single event in a person’s life.
+It is an ongoing event, as it continues to impact the life of those involved.
 Adults of adoption often question our value, struggle with vulnerability and relationships, and feel out of place.
 We’re frequently over achievers, perfectionists, and our own worst critic.
 We’re searching for a place to rest and belong.

 Adoption likely amplifies our reactions to life’s events such as the start or end of a relationship, the birth of a child, health issues, reunion with biological family members, or the loss of a adopted parent.
-Our partners, friends and family, and even ourselves, are often caught off guard by the intensity and burst of emotions.
+Our partners, friends and family, and even ourselves, are often caught off guard by the intensity and sudden eruption of emotions.
 In short, adoption has created a more complicated life for an adoptee and continues to exert influence over our responses.

-I primarily work with adults of adoption, however I also offer consultation to spouses, adoptive parents, and professionals looking to grow their knowledge in the impact of adoption.
+I primarily work with adults of adoption, however, I also offer consultation to spouses, adoptive parents, and professionals looking to grow their knowledge in the impact of adoption.